sandavie/Administration-and-Infrastructure-Lab/02-Windows-Server-Configuration/README.md

 🖼️ Active Directory DNS Zone

+- Confirmation that the DNS registration for the bridged adapter was successfully removed

 ![AD DNS Zone 2](../05-Screenshots/02-Windows-Server-Configuration/11-ad-dns-zone-2.png)

 - An `nslookup` command confirms the DNS server can resolve its domain to the appropriate internal IP

 ![nslookup](../05-Screenshots/02-Windows-Server-Configuration/12-nslookup.png)

 - Google's public DNS server was set as a forwarder for queries outside the servers zones.
-This was then tested by disabling root hints and using nslookup to confirm external domains could still be resolved
+This was then tested by disabling root hints and using `nslookup` to confirm external domains could still be resolved

 ![forwarder](../05-Screenshots/02-Windows-Server-Configuration/13-forwarder-configuration.png)